 - Store homemade biscuits in a zipper bag for 2-3 days or in the refrigerator for up to a week.

 - Season the soup with salt and pepper to taste.
 Do you like a little kick in almost all your recipes?
-Simply add a few pinches of cayenne or a little creole seasoning.
-It is your soup season it to suit your taste.
+Simply add a few pinches of cayenne or a little Creole seasoning.
+It is your soup, so season the soup to suit your taste.

 On the hunt for more delicious recipes?
 Follow Small Town Woman on Facebook, Pinterest, and Instagram.